todoni/tigen/README.md

 Here are some upcoming features planned for future releases of **tigen**:

 - **Local SVG import support**
-  Allow generating `svgPaths.ts` and `types.ts` from a local folder of SVG files, without relying on Figma.
+  Allow generating `svgPaths.ts` and `icons.ts` from a local folder of SVG files, without relying on Figma.
 - **Custom output paths**
   Support for specifying suctom output locations for generated files via CLI flags.
 - **Icon component generator**